Abantu Batho Congress

-Abantu Batho Congress is a South African political party established by businessman, Philani 'PG' Mavundla.
+Abantu Batho Congress (ABC) is a South African political party established by businessman Philani Mavundla.

 The party describes itself as an Afrocentric, Pan-Africanist and womanist revolutionary movement.

 In January 2021, former Economic Freedom Fighters Gauteng leader Mandisa Mashego joined the new party.

 The party contested the 2021 South African municipal elections, targeting Durban and the eThekwini Metropolitan Municipality.

+As of late, the Abantu Batho Congress has also come out in support of an independent Zulu state.